-Governance in Aspire Academy Trust is defined by a clear line of accountability from every Academy upwards.
+Governance in the Aspire Academy Trust is defined by a clear line of accountability from every academy upwards.

-The Board of Trustees are responsibile for the same three core governance functions performed by the governing body in a maintained school: setting the direction, holding trust leaders to account and ensuring financial probity.
+The Board of Trustees responsibility covers the same three core governance functions performed by the governing body in a maintained school: setting the direction, holding Trust leaders to account and ensuring financial probity.
 As trustees of a charitable company, they also ensure that the Trust complies with charity and company law requirements.